sunnypurewal/getsitemap/README.md

 # getsitemap

-getsitemap is a library that takes a domain name as input and returns a stream of `<url>` from the `<urlset>` elements of the website's sitemap.xml file(s).
+getsitemap is a library that takes a domain name as input and returns a stream of `<url>` objects from the `<urlset>` elements of the website's sitemap.xml file(s).
 It can be used for obtaining a list of pages to crawl from a website.
 The objects in the stream will match the  [sitemap protocol](https://www.sitemaps.org/protocol.html#urldef):
 ```
 {
   url: "http//newyorktimes.com", // Always present